21ShisodeParth/gitlet/README.md

 Checks out all the files tracked by the given commit.
 Removes tracked files that are not present in that commit.

 ### merge
-Merges files from the given branch into the current branch.
-This method requires a great, great deal of explanation, so please check out the [full description here](https://inst.eecs.berkeley.edu/~cs61b/sp22/materials/proj/proj3/merge.html).
+Merges local files from the given branch into the current branch.
+This method requires a great, great deal of explanation, so please check out [Git's description here](https://git-scm.com/docs/git-merge).